skfit-uni-luebeck/fhir-populator/README.md

 python -m fhir_populator --endpoint http://localhost:8080/fhir --get-dependencies --package de.gecco
 ```

-As this example does not a specify a version of the `de.gecco` package, the latest version of the package will first be determined from the Simplifier API.
+As this example does not specify a version of the `de.gecco` package, the latest version of the package will first be determined from the Simplifier API.
 You can also specify a version using the syntax `package@version`:

 ```bash
 python -m fhir_populator --endpoint http://localhost:8080/fhir --get-dependencies --package de.gecco@1.0.3